amitops2103/Zero_RISCY_toolchain/README.md

             riscv32-unknown-elf-gcc --version

+It will show as :

-``Result :riscv32-unknown-elf-gcc (GCC) 7.1.1 20170509
+    riscv32-unknown-elf-gcc (GCC) 7.1.1 20170509
     Copyright (C) 2017 Free Software Foundation, Inc.
     This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.``
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ----------------------------------------------------------------------------------------------------------------------